Olive Docs

 • r_variable(U) is the current variable interest rate

-• beta is the scaling factor
+• beta_bps is the fixed-rate premium scaling factor

 Liquidity taken represents the total amount of liquidity reserved by financial instruments that expire at a certain date.
 The 2D utilization is calculated by: